USGS Issues Info Statement On Hāmākua Earthquake Cluster

-“Responding Kona Patrol officers interviewed several students,” the news release detailed.
-“Through investigation, officers determined that the student in question was absent and was not on campus.
-Officers have been unable to locate anyone who directly heard the alleged threat, and the report has not been substantiated.”
+Police believe the incident occurred during a domestic dispute between the injured man and a woman, later identified as 32-year-old Antonya Mardonada of Ocean View.
+She is currently wanted for questioning regarding this investigation.

-Police say daily operations at Kealakehe Intermediate School were not impacted, and the campus remained open.
+Mardonada is 5 feet 5 inches tall, 145 pounds, with brown hair and brown eyes.
+She was last seen leaving the area on a camouflage ATV.

-Police say anyone with information about this incident is encouraged to contact Kona Patrol Officer John Antonio at (808) 935-3311, or by email at John.Antonio@hawaiipolice.gov.
+Police say anyone with information regarding this incident or Mardonada’s whereabouts is encouraged to contact Detective Aaron Yamanaka of the Area II Juvenile Aid Section at (808) 326-4646, ext.
+304, or via email at aaron.yamanaka@hawaiipolice.gov.

-Tipsters who prefer to remain anonymous may call the island wide Crime Stoppers number at (808) 961-8300.
-All Crime Stoppers information is kept confidential.
+“Individuals wishing to remain anonymous may contact Crime Stoppers at (808) 961-8300 and may be eligible for a reward of up to $1,000,” police added.
+“Crime Stoppers is a volunteer program run by ordinary citizens who want to keep their community safe.
+Crime Stoppers doesn’t record calls or subscribe to caller ID.
+All Crime Stoppers information is kept confidential.”

 by Big Island Video News